So, you’re coming to work and live in Japan, obviously your computer experience will be the same where ever you go right?

 Oh my god why whatisthisican’teven-

 To make it clear: You cannot change the language of Windows without reinstalling.
-Adding additional languages from Control Panel does not allow you to switch the language of the OS, but only to type in new languages, or support applications written in them.
+Adding additional languages from the Control Panel does not allow you to switch the language of the OS, but only to type in new languages or support applications written in them.

 Please make use of Google’s “No Country Redirect” address: www.google.com/ncr

 Bookmark this, or make it your homepage, to easily get English search results by default.